mudskips/XGBoost-VCT-predictions-model/README.md

 # VCT 2025 Match Outcome Prediction: can ML beat plain statistics?

-In this project I compared predicting professional Valorant (VCT) match winners with an XGBoost model vs to team ratings calculated based on team performance and stats from previous matches, developed both by me.
+In this project I compared predicting professional Valorant (VCT) match winners with an XGBoost model to team ratings calculated based on team performance and stats from previous matches, developed both by me.

 ## Results